Winners and Past Results for the Caulfield Classic.

 The 2000 metre event is worth $500,000 in prize money and is hosted by the Melbourne Racing Club.
 It is usually held on the final day of the carnival, on the same day of the Group 1 Caulfield Cup.
 The conditions for this race are set weights plus penalties.

-First run in 1978, it is one of the youngest events at the carnival.
+The Caulfield Classic was first run in 1978, it is one of the youngest events at the carnival.
 The first race was known as the Wallace Stakes, which was won by Society Beau.
 It gained its present name the following year, with the 1989 race being registered as the Steeves Lumley Stakes.
 When established in 1978, it was a Listed Race, gaining Group 3 Status in 1998.
 The race was awarded greater prestige as a Group 2 race in 2000 but was downgraded again by the officials of Melbourne Racing Club to a Group 3 in 2005.

 |2007||Pillar Of Hercules|